ReactiveX/rxjs/docs_app/content/guide/glossary-and-semantics.md

 ### Observable Inputs

-An "observable input" ([defined as a type here](/api/index/type-alias/ObservableInput)), is any type that can easily converted to an [Observable](#observable).
+An "observable input" ([defined as a type here](/api/index/type-alias/ObservableInput)), is any type that can be easily converted to an [Observable](#observable).
 Observable Inputs may sometimes be referred to as "valid observable sources".

 ### Notifier